Fairgates

 • Outreach: The event relies on Rotary members to volunteer their time for set-up day and take-day down day, which is focused on helping all tree sponsors find their assigned table!
 The event creates a wonderful opportunity for Rotarians to interact with leaders in the greater community who may be interested in joining the Walla Walla Noon Rotary Club!

-• Annual Success: In recent years, the event has raised over $10,000 annually, with hopes to grow even more thanks to community support.
+• Annual Success: This year the event has raised over $16,000, with hopes to grow even more thanks to community support.

 Club Leaders